Qlik-PE/DbLoadgen/README.md

 As mentioned earlier, DbLoadgen was designed to support a variety of database targets:

-* H2: An in memory database useful for low volume testing of configurations, etc.
+* H2: An in-memory database useful for low volume testing of configurations, etc.
 * MySQL
 * SQL Server
 * PostgreSQL